-As already mentioned, an essential part of working collaboratively between partners also involves integration of knowledge possessed by every member.
-It can be the core or incentive of collaboration.
+As already mentioned, an essential part of working collaboratively also involves integration of knowledge possessed by every member.
+It can be the core and/or incentive of collaboration.
 Knowledge integration is an ongoing interactive process that draws on the ability of research unit members to turn knowledge into action.
-This relationship potentially enables the team to be innovative in addressing knowledge gaps within and across projects, incorporate areas of research that extend the Global South scope of the overall research unit and overcome resource scarcity in the project process (e.g., extend networks for information dissemination, share information technology, etc.).
-What follows are ideas for turning knowledge into action to co-create value:
+The interactive process potentially enables the team to be innovative in addressing knowledge gaps within and across projects, incorporate areas of research that extend the Global South scope of the overall research unit and overcome resource scarcity in the project process (e.g., extend networks for information dissemination, share information technology, etc.).

-- Similar to knowledge creation that is enabled by activities that encourage discussion, feedback, brainstorming and benchmarking, knowledge integration is made possible through the processes and activities of synthesizing, refinement and restructuring of knowledge as well as coordination and distribution.
+Similar to knowledge creation that is enabled by activities that encourage discussion, feedback, brainstorming and benchmarking, knowledge integration is made possible through the processes and activities of synthesizing, refining and restructuring of knowledge as well as through coordination and distribution.
 To facilitate these, the project organization culture is central to encourage interaction and knowledge flow between members as well as support individuals to self-organize their own knowledge and participate in communities of practice.
+The research unit considers the following:

-Both can potentially augment participation in knowledge sharing and problem solving within and across projects. - Annual workshops or conferences that bring members of all five projects together are important platforms for knowledge integration.
-Additionally, monthly meetings involving members of individual projects can also have this effect.
+- Holding annual workshops or conferences that bring members of all five projects together.
+Monthly meetings can also have this effect.
 These gatherings require coordination and distribution of tasks that members can undertake.
-They are also platforms for synthesizing and/or refining ideas related to individual projects. - Quarterly discussions of members' progress or co-evaluation of projects provide a platform for members across projects to make suggestions for improving workflows, overcoming obstacles from fieldwork and/or synthesizing or refining research findings.
-Importantly, this platform creates space for mutual and symmetrical learning and co-thinking across projects. - Through the rotation of organizational tasks (e.g., note taking during meetings and uploading information to Trello) that are beyond the scope of the coordination team and individual projects, PIs not only potentially contribute towards the creation and maintenance of a symmetrical relationship, but also towards the development of different kinds of skills and knowledge of each member. - Transferring knowledge is crucial to knowledge integration.
-In addition to the above activities, mentoring, training and information technology (e.g., email, digital repositories/storage for collected data, online organizational applications and virtual conferencing tools) provide platforms for knowledge transfer.
-Information technology is not only an open and efficient way of informing or sharing with each other as necessary, but also to facilitate good and efficient knowledge flow within and across projects.
+They are also platforms for synthesizing and/or refining ideas related to individual projects. - Having discussions on members' progress and providing a platform for members across projects to make suggestions for improving workflows, overcoming obstacles from fieldwork and/or synthesizing or refining research findings.
+This platform can further create space for mutual and symmetrical learning and cothinking across projects. - Rotating organizational tasks (e.g., note taking during meetings and uploading information to Trello) that are beyond the scope of the coordination team and individual projects.
+This not only potentially contributes towards the creation and maintenance of a symmetrical relationship, but also the development of different kinds of skills and knowledge of each member.

+The transfer of knowledge is equally crucial to knowledge integration.
+In addition to the above activities, mentorship, training and information technology (e.g., email, digital repositories/storage for collected data, online organizational applications and virtual conferencing tools) provide platforms for knowledge transfer.
+In particular, information technology is not only an open and efficient way of informing or sharing with each other as necessary, but also to facilitate good and efficient knowledge flow within and across projects.